-It`s still darkish outside as we stumble out of our hotel room and head out into the beautiful garden surrounding the hotel.
-The colourful flowers look greyish in the morning mist that surrounds us.
+It`s still dark outside as we stumble out of our hotel room and head out into the beautiful garden surrounding the hotel.
+The colorful flowers look greyish in the morning mist that surrounds us.

 What Is Borobudur?

 Borobudur temple is one of the most famous and finest Buddhist historical sites in the world, dating back to Java`s Buddhist time in the 9th century AD.

 Scientists believe that the name Borobudur comes from the Sanskrit words “Vihara Buddha Uhr”, meaning “Buddhist Monastery on the Hill”.
 Very suitable for this temple as it sits on a hill. 🙂

 The temple is a symmetrical stupa, consisting of nine stacked platforms: six square bases, three circular ones, with a central dome at the top.
 Four stairways are leading up to the top.

 The stones are beautifully decorated by 2672 relief panels that illustrate Buddhist teachings and tales.